HSBC Bank Middle East: HSBC Kuwait

-Lebanon

-HSBC has been operating in Lebanon since 1946.
-It maintained a network of four offices in St. Georges Bay, Dora, Achrafieh and Ras Beirut which is supported by telephone and internet banking services.
-On 16 November 2016, HSBC announced the sell of its Corporate, Retail Banking and Wealth Management business to BLOM Bank.
-The sale was completed on 13 June 2017.
-All employees were transferred to BLOM Bank S.A.L. as part of the agreement.

-Oman
+HSBC Oman

-HSBC Bank Oman S.A.O.G has been present in the Sultanate since 1948, and for two decades it was the only bank operating in the country.
+The Imperial Bank of Iran started operating in the Sultanate in 1948, and for two decades was the only bank operating in the country.
 The bank assisted in the issuance of the first Omani currency in 1970.
 It provides a wide range of banking services for both corporate and retail banking customers.
 In recent years HSBC Oman has expanded to over 90 branches and in addition has a full-service trading operation, private banking operation, and a custodial service for the Muscat Securities Market.
 In 2012, HSBC merged with Oman International Bank and by the end of 2012 all OIB branches had been rebranded as HSBC Bank Oman S.A.O.G.

 The bank has several dedicated 'Premier' Customer Service Centres in Madinat al Sultan Qaboos and Azaiba, in addition to dedicated service areas in certain main branches such as Qurum and Ruwi.